masterkoppa/Mastermind/README.md

 The project will be divided into the following packages to allow for better handling:

-mastermind.gui - For any view and GUI related code mastermind.core - All the data models and any core functionality mastermind.test - All JUnit Tests should be used here (JUnit4) mastermind.helper - Any helper classes that don't belong anywhere else.
+mastermind.gui - For any view and GUI related code
+mastermind.core - All the data models and any core functionality
+mastermind.test - All JUnit Tests should be used here (JUnit4)
+mastermind.helper - Any helper classes that don't belong anywhere else

 Downloading the Repository
 ---------------------------